In this article

+Sub Channels are a specific type of channels used to create and manage content material.
 Sub-Channels can exist at any level: under a parent Organization, under any type of Channel, or even under another Sub-Channel.
+They're great for building and organizing content that you want to push out to several properties or groups at once.

 - Create a separate place for content creators, such as external retail or marketing partners